The 2 Things That Make Quartz Many Colors

 Types of quartz crystals

 There are many different types and colors of quartz.
+This article explains why we see different colors when we look at different crystals.

 The table below gives a solid list of quartz varieties, along with the colors they come in and what impurities or structural defects cause these colors in quartz.